Women’s Self-Defense Tips

 - Be ever vigilant of your surroundings.
 Sexual assaults can happen anywhere.
 Walk with your head held high and radiate a sense of confidence.

-- Always carry a self-defense item such as a pepper spray or stun gun with you wherever you go.
+- Always carry a self-defense item such as a Womans Taser® or Stun Gun with you wherever you go.
 We recommend one that’s on a keychain for easy accessibility.
 A pepper spray can disable an attacker for as long as 45 minutes.

 There are thousands of books and pamphlets that have tips for women’s self-defense.
 If there is a common theme in all of those instructional books, it is that there are no rules when it comes to defending yourself.
 You need to think outside the box and throw out every rule that you have ever been taught.
 Your number one goal when you are in an assault situation is to survive-survive any way you can.
 The most expedient way is by using your feet-to escape!